 Part Two of this T-Server Deployment Guide contains reference information specific to your T-Server.
-However, it also contains information about all T-Server options, both those specific to your T-Server and those common to all T-Servers.
+However, it also contains information on all T-Server options, both those specific to your T-Server and those common to all T-Servers.
 The information is divided among these chapters:

-- Chapter 6, "Switch-Specific Configuration," on page 129, provides compatibility and configuration information specific to this T-Server, including instructions for setting the DN properties and recommendations for the switch configuration. - Chapter 7, "Supported Functionality," on page 137, describes the features that are supported by this T-Server, including T-Library functionality, use of the Extensions attribute, and error messages. - Chapter 8, "Common Configuration Options," on page 153, describes the log configuration options that are common to all Genesys server applications. - Chapter 9, "T-Server Common Configuration Options," on page 175, describes the configuration options that are common to all T-Server types, including options for multi-site configuration. - Chapter 10, "T-Server-Specific Configuration Options," on page 199, describes the configuration options that are specific to this T-Server, including the link-related options-those that address the interface between T-Server and the switch.
+- Chapter 6, "Switch-Specific Configuration," on page 131, describes compatibility and configuration information specific to this T-Server, including how to set the DN properties and recommendations for the switch configuration. - Chapter 7, "Supported Functionality," on page 141, describes which features are supported by this T-Server including T-Library functionality, and error messages. - Chapter 8, "Common Configuration Options," on page 183, describes log configuration options common to all Genesys server applications. - Chapter 9, "T-Server Common Configuration Options," on page 205, describes configuration options that are common to all T-Server types including options for multi-site configuration. - Chapter 10, "T-Server-Specific and DN Configuration Options," on page 229, describes configuration options specific to this T-Server including the link-related options-those which address the interface between T-Server and the switch.

-New in T-Server for EADS Intecom M6880
+New in T-Server for Nortel Communication Server 1000 with SCCS/MLS

-The following new features are now available in the initial 7.6 release of T-Server for EADS Intecom M6880:
+The following new features are now available in the initial 7.6 release of T-Server for Nortel Communication Server 1000 with SCCS/MLS: